Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Methodology

 The frame-level video anomaly problem can be formally described as follows: In a video clip $\tensor{V}$ with $T$ consecutive frames $\mat{I}_1, \mat{I}_2, \cdots, \mat{I}_T$, each frame $\mat{I}_t$ is assigned with a binary label $y_t$ which indicates whether the content in the $t$-th frame is anomalous ($y_t = 1$) or not ($y_t = 0$).

 Built upon the idea of anomaly detection by frame prediction~\cite{liu2018ano_pred}, our proposed method {\ourmethod} consists of a \textit{prediction network} $f(\cdot)$ and an \textit{assessment model} $g(\cdot)$ to predict frames based on the history and to determine anomalies based on the predictions, respectively.
 Given $P$ consecutive frames $\mat{I}_{t-P}, \cdots, \mat{I}_{t-1}$, the prediction network generates the next frame $\hat{\mat{I}_t} = f \left( \mat{I}_{t-P}, \cdots, \mat{I}_{t-1} \right)$.
 We apply a {\multi} encoder-decoder architecture with recurrent neural networks in order to capture both spatial and temporal dependencies of different scales for accurate prediction, and we introduce a {\ntloss} during network training to eliminate the influence of undesired noise.
 The predicted frame embodies our expectations for the events about to happen.
-Therefore, the difference between a predicted frame $\hat{\mat{I}_t}$ and its ground truth $\mat{I}_t$ should be similar if $\mat{I}_t$ is normal and otherwise different.
+Therefore, the difference between a predicted frame $\hat{\mat{I}_t}$ and its ground truth $\mat{I}_t$ should be small if $\mat{I}_t$ is normal.
+If the difference between two frames is large, $\mat{I}_t$ is likely to contain anomaly events.
 The assessment model compares the predicted frame with the ground truth and produces an anomaly score $S_t = g(\mat{I}_t, \hat{\mat{I}_t} ) \in [0, 1]$ by evaluating and normalizing the prediction quality.
 This anomaly detection pipeline is conducted in a sliding window approach for all frames in the video.

 In the remainder of this section, we first present our prediction network architecture of {\ourmethod} in Section~\ref{sec:method-multiscale}, introduce the {\ntloss} and overall objective function for training in Sections~\ref{sec:method-perceptual}~and~\ref{sec:method-objective}, and finally describe the anomaly assessment model in Section~\ref{sec:method-psnr}.